 - The contracting officer must provide you with a copy of the decision by certified mail, return receipt requested, or by any other method that provides evidence of receipt.

-This requirement applies to all decisions on government claims initiated by or against you the following timelines apply:
+This requirement applies to all decisions on FAR claims initiated by or against you the following timelines apply:

 - For claims of $100,000 or less, 60 days after receiving a written request from the contractor that a decision is rendered within that period, or within a reasonable time after receipt of the claim if the contractor does not make such a request.